oracle/coherence-operator/docs/samples/operator/rolling-upgrade/README.md

 version is "newer" or "older", as long as it has a docker tag and can be pulled by the cluster, that is all Kubernetes needs to know.
 The operator will ensure this is done without data loss or interruption of service.

-In this sample we will initially deploy version 1.0.0 of our sidecar and then do a rolling upgrade to version 2.0.0 of the sidecar which introduces a server side Interceptor to modify data to ensure its stored as uppercase.
+This sample we will initially deploy version 1.0.0 of our sidecar and then do a rolling upgrade to version 2.0.0 of the sidecar which introduces a server side Interceptor to modify data to ensure its stored as uppercase.